Or make a donation through Wild Entrust International (WEI), our US Partner

 Krystyna Golabek, PHDPost Doctoral Research Coordinator

 Krystyna Golabek joined BPCT in 2011 as Research Coordinator and Post doctoral researcher.
+She is also a visiting researcher at the Wildlife Conservation Research Unit (WildCRU) at the University of Oxford.
 Krys’s main interests lie in communication and social cognition, and her PhD work at the University of Bristol investigated vocal communication in pied babblers, a cooperative bird species found in southern Africa.
 Krys’s post doctoral research at BPCT focuses on communication and social knowledge within the large carnivore guild; particularly exploring inter-specific awareness via various modalities of communication.
 Understanding how the top order predators avoid and/or search out each other is an important component to developing effective management strategies for these threatened and endangered species.

-Neil Jordan, PHDPost Doctoral Research Fellow - BioBoundary Research Project
+Neil Jordan, PHDResearch Fellow - BioBoundary Research Project

 Peter Apps, PhDResearch Partner, BioBoundary Project